JCHU14/fs-journal/notes/05-javascript.md

 document. in java represents all of html file on the element that you want to target through java script on html you use a ID tag inside of said element tag document.getelementid to grab a entire element

+arrays hold two items of importance
+? is a turnary
+? 'love' : 'hate' a "if()" statement inside of objects